Gromov-Witten Theory of Complete Intersections via Nodal Invariants: Splitting formula for nodal relative Gromov--Witten theory

 \subsection{Nodal relative in terms of absolute}

-\begin{theorem} Let $X$ be a smooth projective variety over $\C$ and $D$ a smooth divisor in $D$.
-Then, the nodal relative Gromov--Witten invariants of $(X,D)$ can be effectively reconstructed from the Gromov--Witten invariants of $X$, the Gromov--Witten invariants of $D$, and the restriction map $H^\star(X) \rightarrow H^\star(D)$. \end{theorem}
+We are now in position to prove the main reconstruction result for nodal relative Gromov-Witten theory. \begin{theorem}[\textbf{Theorem \ref{thm_intro_splitting}}] Let $X$ be a smooth projective variety over $\C$ and $D \subset X$ a smooth divisor.
+Then, the nodal relative Gromov--Witten invariants of $(X,D)$ can be effectively reconstructed from the Gromov--Witten invariants of $X$, the Gromov--Witten invariants of $D$, and the restriction map $H^\star(X) \rightarrow H^\star(D)$. \end{theorem} \begin{proof} We prove by induction on $k$ the following claim: